JoshuaKGoldberg/create-typescript-app/README.md

 - [Node.js](https://nodejs.org)
 - [pnpm](https://pnpm.io)

-Then in a folder of repositories or in an existing repository:
+Then in an existing repository or in your directory where you'd like to make a new repository:

 ```shell
 npx create-typescript-app